gully/gully.github.io/about.md

 permalink: /about/
 ---

-*Michael Gully-Santiago is an astronomy graduate student at the University of Texas at Austin.
-PhD anticipated in May 2015.*
+*Michael Gully-Santiago is a postdoctoral researcher at the Kavli Institute for Astronomy and Astrophysics.
+He received his PhD at the University of Texas at Austin in May 2015.
+He lives in Beijing.*

 This blog offers an opportunity to share my ideas and vision with anyone.
 Practically speaking, it is merely a place to put content that is too long for a tweet and to whimsical for a paper.
 I write about astronomy and technology.